kit-data-manager/collection-api/README.md

 ```

 The Gradle wrapper will now take care of downloading the configured version of Gradle, checking out all required libraries, build these
-libraries and finally build the base-repo microservice itself.
-As a result, a fat jar containing the entire service is created at 'build/jars/colleciton-api.jar'.
+libraries and finally build the collection-api microservice itself.
+As a result, a fat jar containing the entire service is created at 'build/jars/collection-api.jar'.

 ## How to start